QatarEnergy LNG: Operations

-The shareholders of the Qatargas 1 are QatarEnergy, ExxonMobil, TotalEnergies, Mitsui and Marubeni.
+The shareholders of the QatarEnergy LNG N(1) are QatarEnergy, ExxonMobil, TotalEnergies, Mitsui and Marubeni.
 It owns three LNG trains.
 In 2008, it produced 10.09 million tonnes of liquefied natural gas.
 The projected production for the end of 2012 was 42 million tonnes per year.

-Qatargas II, a joint venture of QatarEnergy and ExxonMobil, owns LNG trains 4 and 5 with a capacity of 7.8 million tonnes per year each.
+QatarEnergy LNG N(2), a joint venture of QatarEnergy and ExxonMobil, owns LNG trains 4 and 5 with a capacity of 7.8 million tonnes per year each.
 It is supplying LNG for the South Hook LNG terminal at Milford Haven, Pembrokeshire, Wales, from where gas is fed to the South Wales Gas Pipeline.
 This covers 20% of the United Kingdom's needs of LNG.

-Qatargas III is a joint venture between QatarEnergy, ConocoPhillips and Mitsui.
-Qatargas IV is a joint venture between QatarEnergy and Shell.
-At first approached as separate projects, Qatargas III and IV are now being built by a joint asset development team that is staffed by Qatargas, ConocoPhillips and Shell employees as well as project direct hires and short term contractors.
-Its trains have started up by end 2010 (QG3) and early 2011 (QG4).
+QatarEnergy LNG N(3) is a joint venture between QatarEnergy, ConocoPhillips and Mitsui.
+QatarEnergy LNG N(4) is a joint venture between QatarEnergy and Shell.
+At first approached as separate projects, QatarEnergy LNG N(3) and N(4) are now being built by a joint asset development team that is staffed by QatarEnergy LNG, ConocoPhillips and Shell employees as well as project direct hires and short term contractors.
+Its trains have started up by end 2010 (N(3)) and early 2011 (N(4)).

-Qatargas' offshore operations are located approximately 80 km northeast of Qatar's mainland on the North Field.
+QatarEnergy LNG's offshore operations are located approximately 80 km northeast of Qatar's mainland on the North Field.
 The production facilities were commissioned in 1996.
 Processed gas is transferred to shore with the associated condensate via a single 32 in subsea pipeline.

-Qatargas transports its LNG by using two classes of LNG tankers known as Q-Max and Q-Flex.
+QatarEnergy LNG transports its LNG by using two classes of LNG tankers known as Q-Max and Q-Flex.

-At present Qatar Energy is spending almost $30bn in expanding its North Field, to raise its annual production capacity from 77m tonnes of LNG to 110m by 2025.
+At present QatarEnergy is spending almost $30bn in expanding its North Field, to raise its annual production capacity from 77m tonnes of LNG to 110m by 2025.
 A second phase is expected to increase it to 126m tonnes by 2027.
+In March 2024, the first three modules for the Field were completed and left Saipem’s fabrication yard.

+Environment

+Since 2007 QatarEnergy LNG has relocated over 7,500 live corals from nearshore pipelines to protected offshore areas.
+Additionally they have deployed over 400 artificial reef modules around Qatar.
+The Coral Management Programme (CMP) was implemented to sustain and preserve marine biodiversity around Qatar.
+It is a joint initiative from QatarEnergy LNG, the Ministry of Municipality and Environment (MME) and Qatar University which began in 2021 and is part of the Environment Developmental Pillar of Qatar National Vision 2030.
+The CMP consists of an Artificial Reef Deployment and Coral Relocation and a Coral Nursery located at the Aquatic Fisheries Research Center (AFRC) in Ras Matbakh and it is an alleviation for the North Field Production Sustainability (NFPS) Project.
+Its implementation is in four phases, first finding a suitable location, second is building an artificial reef to deploy, third is the relocation of the live coral reef to the location from phase one, then finally phase four is to report and monitor the success and response from marine life in the location.